Modern Marvels

-Introduction

-Distinct from other History Channel series, the introduction of Modern Marvels features visuals and sounds of a bolt being turned by a ratchet wrench, followed by a partially computer-generated sequence involving construction workers building and hanging the title.
+Modern Marvels, formerly known under A&E as Time Machine, is a television series first aired by the History Channel in 1995, but previously under A&E starting December 10, 1993.
+It is the History Channel's first and longest-running program, for over 30 years.
+It focuses on science, history, technology, electronics, mechanics, engineering, architecture, industry, mass production, manufacturing, and agriculture.
+It also hosted on History2, and currently also hosts on Story Television.

 Production

 Bruce Nash is credited with creating the series.
 Don Cambou acted as executive producer on more than 350 episodes for Actuality Productions, the production company behind the series.

 Modern Marvels has produced over 650 one-hour episodes topics that include science, technology, electronics, mechanics, engineering, architecture, industry, mass production, manufacturing, and agriculture.
 Each episode typically discusses the history and production of several related items.
 For instance, an episode on distilled spirits discusses the production of bourbon in Kentucky, scotch whisky in Scotland, and tequila in Mexico.
 To fit the network's format, Modern Marvels focuses a significant portion of the episode on the history of the subject.
+The introduction of Modern Marvels features visuals and sounds of a bolt being turned by an adjustable wrench, followed by a partially computer-generated sequence involving construction workers building and hanging the title.

 The show premiered new episodes in January 2010, not having done so through all of 2009.
 In August 2010, History Channel began to air older episodes that had been edited to fit a 30-minute time slot, under the title Modern Marvels: Essentials.

 In October 2011, Modern Marvels began airing first-run episodes on History 2 (formerly History International) in addition to its main run on History Channel.

 Reruns of the series air on the digital broadcast networks Quest and Story Television.
-The series can also be found on YouTube.
+Select episodes of the series can also be found on YouTube.

 On January 14, 2021, revival of the series was announced; it premiered on History February 21, 2021.

 Narration

 Modern Marvels has had several narrators.
 The last and longest-running is Max Raphael, who also narrated other History Channel series such as Command Decisions.

 The History Channel repackaged some episodes that originally aired in other series and stand-alone specials into episodes of Modern Marvels, such as Ice Road Truckers, which originally aired in 2000 as part of the series Suicide Missions.
 These episodes are not narrated by Raphael.

 Former Man vs. Food host Adam Richman hosts the 2021 revival.
+This has sparked negative reviews from series' viewers.